hepengfe/parameter_efficient_instruction_tuning/README.md

 The platform we use is [hfai HPC](https://www.high-flyer.cn/en/).
 Each node is equipped with A100x8 GPU, and each of our experiments is runing on a single node.

 This codebase is highly optimized for hfai platform, and it supports the following functionalities:
-* **Experiment Configuration**: The `hp_run.sh` scripts allows for flexible adjustments to experiment name, batch size and training framework based on fine-tuning methods.
+* **Experiment Configuration and Submission**: The `hp_run.sh` scripts allows for flexible adjustments to experiment name, batch size and training framework based on fine-tuning methods.
+To launch multiple jobs based on `hp_run.sh`, refer to scripts under `scripts/hfai` folder.
 * **Checkpoint Management**: Since the platform is pre-emptable, our codebase supports checkpoints saving upon suspension and resuming from the last checkpoint.
 Each experiment is assumed to be run until complete test dataset evaluation.
 * **Training State Validation**: When saving checkpoint, we support checking the completeness of training state, training random states.
 Otherwise, it will delete the latest checkpoint and needs re-run the experiment loading second-to-last checkpoint.
 * **System Message and Debugging**: We let most system message output by print statement because it's more suitable for multi-process debugging, and we suppress warnings that contain `error` string to avoid job killing.

 Here are some extra notes for hfai platform:
 * default ni dataset dir is `../../data` due to hfai compatibility.
-* for scripts that launch multiple jobs, refer to scripts under `scripts/hfai` folder.
 * **Pytorch and CUDA compatibility**: hfai platform has CUDA version 11.3, and [peft](https://github.com/huggingface/peft) setup requires `torch>=1.13.0`.
 Therefore, we use the corresponding pytorch version `1.10.2+cu113` by peft setup.